bright-cyber/hello-world/README.md

+# hello-world

-# hello-world my name is kristina bright i am 35 years old and i am just learning to become a web developer.
+my name is kristina
+i am 35 years old and i am just learning to become a web developer.